nhs-pycom/open-source-explained/README.md

 # open-source-explained

 We are commissioning a physical booklet summarising everything open-source into an easy-to-read format with pictures and infographics, that introduces the idea to NHS staff.

+Inspiration drawn from the NHS England "Making Data Count" team: [https://www.england.nhs.uk/publication/making-data-count/](https://www.england.nhs.uk/publication/making-data-count/)

 ## Chapters